Our students come to us from many backgrounds and all walks of life. We offer a range of entry schemes including:

 To apply through the Gateway Entry Scheme, follow the application process outlined on the local applicants page.
 When you submit your application through the Medicine Application Portal (MAP), please select “Gateway Entry Scheme applicant” as your applicant type.

 Gateway Entry Scheme applicants must meet the following minimum requirements to be considered for an interview:

 You’ll be assessed on a combination of the above metrics.
 You can learn more about how applicants are ranked and selected for interviews on our local applicants page.

 Places to study at UNSW Medicine through the Gateway Entry Scheme are offered based on academic merit, UCAT ANZ overall score and the interview score.

 We use the same selection algorithm as we use for standard local applicants to combine these measures.
 Applicants are ranked separately to local applicants and we make up to 10 offers through this scheme.
-Depending on availability, these offers are bonded and unbonded.
+Depending on availability, these offers may be bonded or unbonded.

 Successful applicants must complete the residential Pre-Medicine Program (PMP) to be considered for acceptance into Medicine at UNSW.